-- How big are the classes?
-Big classes (10+) are hard to teach unless they are in a state school (K to 18).
+Classes with more than ten students are hard to teach unless they are in a state school (K to 18).

 Expect to be given a syllabus.
-K to 18 school, then there’s a very good chance that you’ll be expected to follow a syllabus.
-If it’s a private language school, it depends on the school’s teaching methods.
-You may also find that you will teach using a text book.
-Most quality text books have a “how to use the book” guide at the beginning.
-This is a rudimentary syllabus showing the author’s recommended way to use the book.
+K to 18 schools will expect you to follow a syllabus.
+Private language schools may or may not give you a syllabus.
+It depends on their teaching methods.
+You may also find that you teach using a textbook.
+Most quality textbooks have a “How to use the book” guide at the beginning.
+The “How to use the book” section is a rudimentary syllabus showing the author’s recommended way to use the textbook.

-- Do you also teach Business English classes?
 Any language school has the possibility of offering Business English classes.
-If your preference is to teach Business English or you do NOT want to teach Business English, then make it clear from the start so that you don’t waste your time.
-Please note that many language schools incorrectly classify Business English as teaching English in a business environment.
+If you do or do not want to teach Business English, tell the interview.
+Note that many language schools incorrectly classify Business English as teaching English in a business environment.
 The correct classification of Business English is a subset of ESP (English for Specific Purposes).

 TEFL job interview questions – logistics questions

-- What is your class cancellation policy?
-Most companies have a 24 hour cancellation policy.
-If the class is cancelled at least 24 hours before its scheduled time, it gets rescheduled.
-If the class is cancelled less than 24 hours, you usually get paid and the class is billed to the client even though it wasn’t given.
+Most companies have a 24-hour cancellation policy.
+Classes cancelled with least 24 hours notice usually get rescheduled.
+You should get paid if classes get cancelled with less than 24 hours notice.
 The last thing you need is to suffer because your student(s) didn’t show up for class.

-Depending on the country that you work in, you’ll either get hired on-the-books or off-the-books.
-If you are hired on-the-books, the school will need to register the withholding against your tax/social security number so you’ll need to get one.
-If you’re hired off-the-books, the school should NOT withhold.
+Depending on the country where you work, you will either get hired on-the-books or off-the-books.
+Getting paid on-the-books means the school must register all withholding against your tax/social security number so you’ll need to get one.
+If you are hired off-the-books, the school should NOT withhold anything.

-If there is a chance of multiple visits to the same place on the same day, ask whether the teaching hours can run concurrently so that you only have to go there once.
+If there is a chance of more than one visit to the same class location on the same day, ask whether the teaching hours can run concurrently so that you only have to go there once.